AnarchoFatSats/SPEAKEASY/docs/BUILD_PLAN.md

 ---

-## Phase 6 – Android Default SMS (Optional / Advanced)
+## Phase 6 – Android Default SMS (DEFERRED TO V2)

-**Goal:** Private SMS inbox on Android.

-Tasks:

-1. Implement SMS role request & receiver (in `android_sms_plugin_template`).
-2. Implement private/public routing:
-   - For private numbers → store ciphertext in local encrypted DB only
-   - For normal numbers → insert into Telephony provider as usual
-3. Integrate with vault key hierarchy for private SMS storage.
-4. Build UI for Private Inbox (SMS) inside Private Room.
-5. Ensure Play Store compliance for SMS permissions.

----
+**Status:** Deferred.
+V1 will not ship with default SMS handler capabilities to avoid Play Store permission friction and complex edge cases (MMS).

 ---